Efficient Learning in Non-Stationary Linear Markov Decision Processes: Technical Highlights

-In this section, we give an overview of some key ideas behind the regret bound in Theorem~\ref{theo: regret_bound}.
+In this section, we give an overview of some key ideas leading to the regret bound in Theorem~\ref{theo: regret_bound}.
+Inspired by the analysis of weighting approach in bandit~\citep{russac2019weighted}, one can attempt to interpret the algorithm as acting optimistically with respect to the weighted parameters of the optimal Q-value defined as $\bar{\w}_{t, h}(s, a)= \Sigma_{t, h}^{-1} ( \sum_{\tau = 1}^{t-1} \eta^{-\tau} \bphi_{\tau, h} \bphi_{\tau, h}^\top \w^\star_{\tau, h} + \lambda \eta^{-(t-1)} \w^\star_{t, h})$, where $\w^\star_{t,h}$ are the true parameters of the optimal Q-value.
+This first attempt was unsuccessful.
+Then, we came up with the implicitly defined \textit{weighted MDP} and we were able to interpret our algorithm as acting optimistically with respect to this weighted MDP.
 We provide the full proofs and derivations in the appendix.
 We first translate the parameter update produced by the algorithm into the following compact update of $Q$-value estimates for any $t \in [K]$ and $h \in \{H, \ldots 1\}$:

-where we define the implicitly empirical reward function $\widehat{\r}$ and transition measure $\widehat{\P}$ as follows:
+where we define the implicitly empirical reward function $\widehat{r}$ and transition measure $\widehat{P}$ as follows:

 and $B_{t, h}(\cdot , \cdot) = \beta ( \bphi(\cdot, \cdot)^\top \Sigma_{t, h}^{-1} \tlSigma_{t, h} \Sigma_{t, h}^{-1} \bphi(\cdot, \cdot))^{1/2} = \beta \norm{\bphi(\cdot , \cdot )}_{\Sigma_{t, h}^{-1} \tlSigma_{t, h} \Sigma_{t, h}^{-1}}$ is the exploration bonus.